linux-system-roles/vpn/README.md

 The role will set up a vpn tunnel between each pair of hosts in the list of `vpn_connections`, using the default parameters, including generating keys as needed.
 This role assumes that the names of the hosts under `hosts` are the same as the names of the hosts used in the Ansible inventory, and that you can use those names to configure the tunnels (i.e. they are real FQDNs that resolve correctly).

+The exception to the above is when you define a `hostname` variable under any given host, containing an FQDN, in which case the role will assume this is a managed host and won't attempt to make any changes to it (more details in [hosts](#hosts))

 ## Requirements

 The Ansible controller requires the python `ipaddress` package on EL7 systems,